-So, in that spirit, allow me to begin with a premise.
+I begin with a premise.
 There is in the world's great spiritual traditions a universal truth that I would contend we all might affirm.
 That truth is this: "Life is hard."
 Now, once affirming that truth, there are various ways we might move forward - some might try to resolve the hardship, others might claim its redemption, others might seek to avoid it and still others might choose to live into it.
 Suffice to say, though, that affirming the truth, there are really only two basic responses: we can choose to live as if the hardship is a reality that defines us, or we can look the hardship in the eye and seek to live in ways that defy its ability to define us.

-It doesn't take much effort or imagination to recognize this familiar dynamic between these two ways of living in the world each and every day.
+It doesn't take much effort or imagination to recognize the familiar dynamic between these two ways of living in the world each and every day.
 It also is not difficult to recognize that the world is dominated by those who believe that hardship defines us.
-Just read the newspapers, watch the television news, and listen to your co-workers and fellow students and neighbors.
+Just read the newspapers, watch the television news, listen to your co-workers and fellow students and neighbors.
 This is mine - don't take it away.
 I need more - money, time, friends, stuff.
 This may be yours - but I want it.
 Don't confuse me with your facts - this is what I think.
-You're out to get me - I'm scared.
+You're out to get me - I'm scared and will get you back.
+And on and on.

-Our lives are full of hand-wringing, dark clouds, dire predictions.
+The world is full of hand-wringing, dark clouds, dire predictions.
 Consider our current economic, social and political lives.
-Pretty depressing stuff, lots of whining, plenty of finger-pointing and blame games.
+Pretty depressing stuff, lots of whining, plenty of finger-pointing and blame games, everyone in their own corners. claiming they have the one truth The world says no.

-I want to argue that those of us who are committed to educating the whole person, to a liberal arts life, to the richness and evocative character of a life well-led, must recognize that we have an alternative way to face the hard realities of the world - and we must stand up and be counted as those who will not allow our personal and public lives to be defined by someone else's reality.
-The 20th century British poet, e.e. cummings, offers us these lovely poems to jar us out of our complacency and to explore how our commitment to an education grounded in the liberal arts calls us to live on a different path and to invite others to join us...
+I want to argue this afternoon that those of us who are committed to a liberal arts life, to the richness and evocative character of a life well-led, have an alternative way to face the hard realities of the world, a way that doesn't give in to the darkness and polarization - and we must stand up and be counted as those who will not allow our personal and public lives to be defined by someone else's reality.
+We say yes.

+The 20th century British poet, e.e. cummings, offers us these two lovely poems to jar us out of our complacency and to explore how our commitment to a liberal arts education both frees us to live on a different path and to invite others to join us...